Got a bunch of people landing on your website, but want to capture more of them as leads?

 But, what’s interesting is that they can be configured to appear only in certain situations.
 This includes:

-- Exit-intent.
-This is where a popup is triggered once a visitor's mouse moves out of the main browser viewing pane, signaling an intent to leave.
+- Exit intent.
+An exit intent popup is triggered once a visitor's mouse moves out of the main browser viewing pane, signaling an intent to leave.

 - Time delay.
 Where a popup would appear after a specified set time frame.
 E.g. if someone's been on the same page for two minutes without converting already.